-> Genetic evidence suggests that aloe first came from northern Africa, since other aloe species remain indigenous to that region.
-The first registers of aloe vera medicinal uses dates back 3,500 years to ancient Egypt, when it first traveled around the Mediterranean, across to Asia, and onward thanks to human cultivation.
+Genetic evidence suggests that aloe first came from northern Africa since other aloe species remain indigenous to that region.
+The first registers of aloe vera medicinal uses date back 3,500 years in ancient Egypt, when it first traveled around the Mediterranean, across to Asia, and onward thanks to human cultivation.
 Early Egyptians also utilized the plant to make papyrus scrolls and to treat tuberculosis.
 Several centuries later, its healing powers remained in high demand as the Knights Templar included it in their "Elixir of Jerusalem," a herbal drink believed to lengthen life.

-> Thanks to a global recognition of its healing powers, aloe is one of the most widely-grown medicinal plants in the world.
+Thanks to a global recognition of its healing powers, aloe is one of the most widely-grown medicinal plants in the world.
 It is cultivated via large-scale agricultural production by 12 countries for cosmetic purposes alone, including Australia, Cuba, China, Mexico, India, Jamaica, South Africa, and the U.S. Medicine, cosmetics, personal care, and other industries generate several millions of dollars every year by subsidizing aloe cultivation, not to mention the billions more that are made through product purchase.

 Cosmetics.
 Aloe properties, mostly beneficial for skin health, are used in many personal care products, such as creams, lotions, soaps, and tissue paper, frequently advertising the herb as a featured component.